 - if the HARQ process is equal to the broadcast process; or

-- if the HARQ process is not associated with a transmission indicated with a PUR-RNTI and the timeAlignmentTimer, associated with the TAG containing the serving cell on which the HARQ feedback is to be transmitted, is stopped or expired:
+- if the HARQ process is not associated with a transmission indicated with a PUR-RNTI or CB-RNTI, and the timeAlignmentTimer, associated with the TAG containing the serving cell on which the HARQ feedback is to be transmitted, is stopped or expired:

+- do not indicate the generated positive or negative acknowledgement to the physical layer.

+- else if the HARQ process is associated with a transmission indicated with a CB-RNTI:

+- if the Contention Resolution is successful (see clause 5.1x.3); and

+- if the HARQ ACK resource field is present in the associated CMR:

+- indicate to the physical layer the generated positive acknowledgement together with the HARQ ACK resource.

+- else:

 - do not indicate the generated positive or negative acknowledgement to the physical layer.

 - else if the HARQ feedback is disabled for the corresponding HARQ process: